 My in-laws take pride in preparing amazing vegan meals for when we come over.

-My brother can engage with his vegan work colleagues through my experiences.
+Even my brother can engage with his vegan work colleagues through my experiences.

 Some of my closest friends have talked proudly about this blog to their social circles.

 This is all happening without me pushing my values onto them.
-It has happened organically and I know it will continue to grow.
+It has happened organically, and I know it will continue to grow.

-4. You meet more vegans
+4. You will meet more vegans